DePT: Decomposed Prompt Tuning for Parameter-Efficient Fine-tuning: Epilogue

 \section{Epilogue}

-\paragraph{Conclusion.} In this work, we propose Decomposed Prompt Tuning (\ours), which substantially improves the efficiency of the vanilla \pt (up to over 20\%) in terms of time and memory while delivering competitive or even superior performance compared to the state-of-the-art \peft methods.
+\paragraph{Conclusion.} In this work, we propose Decomposed Prompt Tuning (\ours), which substantially improves the efficiency of the vanilla \pt in terms of time and memory while delivering competitive or even superior performance compared to the state-of-the-art \peft methods.
 Remarkably, \ours efficiency amplifies with increasing model sizes, making it exceptionally apt for LLMs.
 Our further analysis shows the compatibility of \ours with \petl approaches and highlights its versatility across diverse model architectures and scales.

-\paragraph{Limitations and Broader Impact.} The main limitation of our approach is the introduction of extra hyperparameters for tuning, \eg the learning rate of the low-rank matrices.
+\paragraph{Limitations and Future Work.} We outline several limitations in our work: (1) the main limitation of \ours is the introduction of extra hyperparameters for tuning, \eg the learning rate of the low-rank matrices.
 This might introduce some additional computational overhead during the hyperparameter optimization phase of model training.
-However, it is important to note that the model training process is a one-time event, while model inference is not.
-In this context, the efficiency benefits of our method become especially valuable.
-Additionally, our research focuses on leveraging prompting techniques for Language Models (LMs), where previous studies \citep{bender-koller-2020-climbing,10.5555/3495724.3495883,10.1145/3442188.3445922} have already addressed concerns and potential hazards linked to LMs.
-Future endeavours will explore \ours within the framework of LLMs \citep{zhang2022opt,touvron2023llama} and investigate its synergy with other \peft approaches \citep{NEURIPS2022_0cde695b}.
+In our work, we train \ours up to 300k steps (in a data-rich setting) following \citep{vu-etal-2022-spot} with a careful search for optimal learning rates, which may increase training costs.
+However, the number of training steps might be efficiently reduced by \petl, which we plan to investigate in future work.
+In addition, it is important to note that the model training process is a one-time event, while model inference is not.
+In this context, the efficiency benefits of \ours become especially valuable; (2) the number of trainable parameters in \ours depends on the maximum sequence length $s$.
+In this work, we have limited our evaluation to tasks with hundreds of input tokens.
+Future work could explore the performance of \ours when $s$ is extremely large; and (3) our research focuses on leveraging prompting techniques for LMs, where previous studies \citep{bender-koller-2020-climbing,10.5555/3495724.3495883,10.1145/3442188.3445922} have already addressed concerns and potential hazards linked to LMs.